-Record the following information indicated below.
+Record the information indicated below.
 You will need it if service is ever required.
+The model and serial number can be found by either tilting range back or using a mirror to look underneath on the front edge of the bottom base.